Things to See and Do in Cantabria

 And the beautiful Saja-Nansa Valleys

-A little gem of a village, beautifully preserved and a great place to stop off for lunch or just a wander about.
+A long-time favourite of ours Carmona is a little gem of a village, beautifully preserved and a great place to stop off for lunch or just a wander about.

 Carmona is strategically placed halfway round the Saja - Nansa route, a circular route, starting from the coast and exploring two of Cantabria's loveliest valleys.